These are the articles, dedicated specifically to advanced competitive programming concepts:

 - Matrix Exponentiation

-Matrix multiplication can be performed in O(logn) by using matrix exponentiation.
-It is one of the most used techniques.
+Nth Fibonacci number can be found in O(logn) by using matrix exponentiation.
+It is one of the most used techniques in competitive programming.

 - Recursion using Mathematical Induction